 Even in the absence of a formal program, prosecutors may consider a corporation’s timely and voluntary disclosure, both as an independent factor and in evaluating the company’s overall cooperation and the adequacy of the corporation’s compliance program and its management’s commitment to the compliance program.
 However, prosecution may be appropriate notwithstanding a corporation’s voluntary disclosure.
 Such a determination should be based on a consideration of all the factors set forth in these Principles.

-As we have already noted, under the FCPA Corporate Enforcement Policy (which has been incorporated into the Justice Manual), full co-operation requires, among other things, prompt disclosure of ‘all facts related to involvement in the criminal activity by the company’s officers, employees, or agents; and all facts known or that become known to the company regarding potential criminal conduct by all third-party companies (including their officers, employees, or agents’.
-Moreover, the company will have to disclose ‘on a timely basis of all facts relevant to the wrongdoing at issue, including: all relevant facts gathered during a company’s independent investigation; attribution of facts to specific sources where such attribution does not violate the attorney–client privilege, rather than a general narrative of the facts; timely updates on a company’s internal investigation, including but not limited to rolling disclosures of information’.
+As we have already noted, under the FCPA Corporate Enforcement Policy, receiving full credit for voluntary self-disclosure requires, among other things, prompt disclosure of ‘all relevant facts known to it at the time of the disclosure, including as to any individuals substantially involved in or responsible for the misconduct at issue’.
+The recent amendments to the Corporate Enforcement Policy clarify that a company does not need to disclose information regarding all individuals that may have been involved in wrongdoing.
+Instead, it is required to disclose ‘any individuals substantially involved in or responsible for the misconduct at issue’.
+Moreover, the company will have to disclose ‘on a timely basis . . . all facts relevant to the wrongdoing at issue, including: all relevant facts gathered during a company’s independent investigation; attribution of facts to specific sources where such attribution does not violate the attorney–client privilege, rather than a general narrative of the facts; timely updates on a company’s internal investigation, including but not limited to rolling disclosures of information’.

-The Deferred Prosecution Agreements Code of Practice (DPA Code) issued by the SFO and CPS indicates that, to be eligible for a DPA, a company will likely have to report voluntarily any misconduct within a reasonable time of becoming aware of it – and prior to it becoming known to the authorities.
-In fact, in both of the previous DPA cases, the companies self-reported their misconduct to the SFO in circumstances where the SFO had no prior knowledge of the misconduct and, in all likelihood, would not have learnt about the misconduct if the company had not self-reported.
+The Deferred Prosecution Agreements Code of Practice (the DPA Code) issued by the SFO and the Crown Prosecution Service indicates that, to be eligible for a DPA, a company will likely have to report voluntarily any misconduct within a reasonable time of becoming aware of it – and prior to it becoming known to the authorities.
+In fact, in a number of the five DPA cases, the companies self-reported their misconduct to the SFO in circumstances where the SFO had no prior knowledge of the misconduct and, in all likelihood, would not have learnt about the misconduct if the company had not self-reported.

 But, in the Rolls-Royce case, which was concluded by a DPA in January 2017, the company did not self-report to the SFO the conduct that led to the SFO’s investigation.
 Instead, the SFO became aware of the need for an investigation through internet postings by a whistleblower.
 The fact that Rolls-Royce did not self-report weighed against the SFO offering a DPA; yet, Rolls-Royce chose to co-operate fully with the investigation after the SFO approached the company, and undertook its own internal investigation (in close consultation with the SFO).
 In total, Rolls-Royce collected over 30 million documents and subjected them to electronic document review as part of this investigation.
 One of the main features of Rolls-Royce’s co-operation was that it provided all materials requested by the SFO voluntarily, without the SFO having to compel it to provide information.
 Rolls-Royce also chose not to perform any legal professional privilege review over the documents (instead allowing independent counsel to resolve issues of privilege) and worked with the SFO as the SFO used sophisticated artificial intelligence searches to interrogate the data.
 This process led to the SFO uncovering information that may not have otherwise come to its attention.
 Ultimately, SFO counsel described the extent of Rolls-Royce’s co-operation with the investigation as ‘extraordinary’.